xevonate/cursePlusPlus/README.md

 # cursePlusPlus
+Welcome to CursePlusPlus — the arcane scripting language for conjuring C++ incantations

-This is my absurd programming language - good luck with this one
+- good luck with this one